VBSPCA 2020 Compassion Award Recipient: Susan Browney-Dillon

 The 2020 Virginia Beach SPCA Compassion Award recipient is Susan Browney-Dillon.
 This award is given out annually in recognition of individuals who demonstrate an unwavering commitment to the VBSPCA mission of compassion, both in the shelter and out in the community.
 As a business owner who freely gives her time and talent to help animals in need, Browney-Dillon is most definitely deserving of this honor.

-Susan Browney-Dillon has lived in the area her entire life and grew up serving local animal shelters by cleaning cages, walking dogs and even using her allowance money to donate to animals in need.
+Browney-Dillon has lived in the Hampton Roads area her entire life and grew up serving local animal shelters by cleaning cages, walking dogs, and even using her allowance money to donate to animals in need.
 When someone asks her about animal welfare, she will cheerfully answer back that it is her lifestyle.
 Her journey with the VBSPCA started over 30 years ago when she became involved with events.
 She used her dance background to choreograph and provide entertainment for the annual galas, and she later created the “Puttin’ on the Dog” fundraiser to benefit the shelter by selling donated evening dresses and jewelry.

 After many years of success, Browney-Dillon decided that she wanted to merge her passion for dance with her love of animals to create Dancing for Paws, a Dancing with the Stars style fundraising event that was held at Chrysler Hall.
 These events collectively raised over $150,000 in funds for the animals of the VBSPCA.